digitalgreentea/ethical-frenchie/content/blog/french-bulldog-whelping-101.md

  showthedate = true
 +++

-Before you start breeding your **French Bulldog** you should educate yourself as much as possible.
+Before you start breeding your **French Bulldog** you should <a href="https://ethicalfrenchie.com/top-5-things-you-should-know-when-buying-a-french-bulldog-puppy-ethical-frenchie/">educate yourself</a> as much as possible.
 Do research on genetics, take courses, etc. After all that re-think if this is something you want to do, because it’s a lot of work.

 **If you are here, after an accidental breeding happened and you are low on time and knowledge, we will try to help you out as much as possible with this article.
 Keep reading.**